a-j-olly/ActivityHub/docs/prompt-plan-gpt4.md

 # Prompt 5: Angular Front-End Initialization

 Now, develop the initial front-end components in your Angular project:

 - Create a login component with a simple form (email and password) and a registration component.
 - Set up an Angular service (e.g., AuthService) that will handle API calls for registration and login.
 - Configure Angular routing so that users can navigate between the login, registration, and a basic home/dashboard component.
 - Wire the login form to call the backend login endpoint and handle the returned JWT token (store it securely, e.g., in memory or in HTTPOnly cookies if possible).

 Ensure that each Angular component is connected to the AuthService, and that navigation between pages works properly.

+# Prompt 5.1: Angular Unit Tests

+Before continuing with development, please produce unit tests for the Angular frontend.
+Output ".spec" files for each of the classes in the application.
+Please follow Angular best practices in unit testing.:

+- Use Karma/Jasmine and the TestBed
+- Use Shallow Testing When Possible
+- Mock Child Components and Dependencies
+- Test Reactive Forms
+- Follow the Arrange-Act-Assert Pattern
+- Test DOM Interactions Carefully
+- Reuse When Possible

+Do not produce E2E tests at this stage.

 Prompt 6: AWS Cognito Integration for Authentication